hypo69/hypo/docs/gemini/en/consultant/src/webdriver/firefox/extentions/try_path_1.3.5/scripts/try_xpath_check_frame.md

  * License, v.
 2.0.
 If a copy of the MPL was not distributed with this
  * file, You can obtain one at http://mozilla.org/MPL/2.0/. */

-// Namespace for tryxpath functions. if (!tryxpath) {
+// Namespace for tryxpath functions and variables. if (!tryxpath) {
     var tryxpath = {};
 }

+/**
+ * Checks if the content of the current page is loaded.
+ *
-// Function to check if the content has loaded.
+ * This function is intended to determine if the page's content has loaded.
+ *
+ * @return {boolean} True if the page content is loaded, false otherwise.
+ */
-// Note: This function is not implemented and lacks details on its usage. tryxpath.isContentLoaded = function() {
+tryxpath.isContentLoaded = function() {
-    // Placeholder function; needs implementation.
-    // ...
+    // Placeholder for content loading check.
+Implement the actual
+    // checking logic here, likely involving checking for document
+    // readiness or AJAX requests.
+    return false; // Placeholder, return false as a default.
 };
 ```

 # Changes Made

-- Added a function definition for `tryxpath.isContentLoaded`.
-This function is now a proper function, not just a variable.
+*   Added a function `tryxpath.isContentLoaded` to encapsulate the content loading check.
+*   Documented the function with RST-style docstrings.
-- Added a placeholder comment (`// Placeholder function; needs implementation`) to indicate the lack of implementation in the function.
+*   Added a placeholder implementation for the content loading check.
-- Added a more descriptive comment explaining the purpose of the `tryxpath` namespace.
-- Added missing `()`.
+*   Added a return value indicating that the page content is not loaded by default.
+This placeholder needs to be replaced with the actual implementation.

 # Optimized Code